pixelly-gg/pixelly-contracts/README.md

-# This Repository contains the Smart Contracts and tests for the Tenart marketplace
+# This Repository contains the Smart Contracts and tests for the Pixelly marketplace

 The Addresses of the deployed contracts are: